xarantolus/blog/_posts/2021-08-26-Programmatically-interact-with-KNX-smart-home-system.md

 There are a bunch of error conditions I have faced while developing my own software that I just want to tell you about here.
 The connection to this gateway is a bit... interesting.

 ##### Multiple connections
 The first thing you should try when the connection doesn't work is closing ETS (or at least disconnecting it from the KNX system) and anything else that is connected to the KNX system.
-What I found out, at least about this gateway, is that is seems to support **only one connection** at once.
+What I found out, at least about this gateway, is that it seems to only support **exactly one connection** at once.
 When you connect from your code, you might get an error like `Response timeout reached`.
 ETS4 is a bit more descriptive with the following message (german):

 > Fehler beim Öffnen der Verbindung: Die Schnittstelle konnte nicht geöffnet werden.
 Der Tunneling-Server ist erreichbar, aber er akzeptiert keine Verbindungen mehr zu diesem Zeitpunkt